awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-user-identity.md

 **Optional:** True

 **`webIdFederationData`**
 If the request was made with temporary security credentials obtained by [web identity federation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc.html), `webIdFederationData` lists information about the identity provider\.
-AThis element has the following attributes:
+This element has the following attributes:
 + `federatedProvider` – The principal name of the identity provider \(for example, `www.amazon.com` for Login with Amazon or `accounts.google.com` for Google\)\.
 + `attributes` – The application ID and user ID as reported by the provider \(for example, `www.amazon.com:app_id` and `www.amazon.com:user_id` for Login with Amazon\)\.
 **Optional:** True